 There is not a large percentage of cones in the retina of dogs to capture the color and brightness at night.
-Although there are some other features that help Border collie’s better eyesight vision at night, these features are given below:
+Although some other features help Border collie’s better eyesight vision at night, these features are given below:

 - Light sensitivity

 - Visual perspective

 - The visual view field

 - Form/ shape sharpness